Chapter 14

 Let us now proceed to review the design and construction of,

-The original Tabernacle consisted of three walls made of forty eight boards that were overlaid with gold.
+The Tent of Meeting consisted of three walls made of forty eight boards that were overlaid with gold.
 The width of each board was one and one half cubits.
 Twenty boards, standing upright, were used for each length.
-The remaining eight boards were used for the back wall, that is the width.
-Thus, the Tabernacle that Moses built was approximately 45 feet long and 18 feet wide.
-A description of this construction is provided to us in Exodus 26:15-29.
+The remaining eight boards were used for the back wall, which was the width.
+Thus, the Tent of Meeting was approximately 45 feet long and 18 feet wide.
+A description of this construction is recorded in Exodus 26:15-29.

-The roof of the Tabernacle was made with four coverings: (1) badger skin, (2) ram skin, (3) goat hair and (4) linen.
+The roof of the Tent of Meeting was made with four coverings: (1) badger skins, (2) ram skins, (3) goat hair and (4) linen.
 A description of this roof is provided for us in Exodus 26:1-14.

-The entrance to the Tabernacle was made from woven yarn and linen thread.
-This screen was supported by five pillars that were overlaid with gold.
+The entrance to the Tent of Meeting was made from woven yarn and linen thread.
+This curtain was supported by five pillars that were overlaid with gold.
 A description of this entrance way is provided in,

 Exodus 26:36-37